catfoolyou/Block-Bypass/README.md

 The following [script](https://github.com/catfoolyou/EaglerGradleScripts/blob/main/EaglerGradle.bat) is linked as an example of setting up gradle to work with a bundled Java installation.
 The same repo contains modified `build.gradle` and `gradle.properties` for compiling Java applications with a bundled installation.

-# Chromebook games
-Again, use a [proxy](https://github.com/catfoolyou/Ultraviolet-App) to access blocked websites.
-Be advised that games (and sometimes yt) are somewhat laggy over a proxy connection.

-If [catfoolyou.github.io](https://catfoolyou.github.io) is blocked, a mirror of my website is available [here](https://eldritchdev3.github.io/Website-v2/)

 ### Eaglercraft and FNAW:
 The latest 1.5.2 and 1.8.8 offline clients are available for download, as well as Five Nights at Winston's.